 The study of the lower tail of $T_{n,M}$ is more involved.
-The basic idea though, is again to compare $(U_t)_{t\in\mathbb{N}_0}$ to a binomial process, this time using different parameters.
-Indeed, an effective coupling is possible as long as $U_t$ remains sufficiently small; for example, if $U_t \le \delta n$, then an argument similar to the one in the upper tail shows that $2\, \text{Bin}(U_t,M/n - O(\delta))$ stochastically dominates~$U_{t+1}$.
-In order to show that $U_t$ doesn't decrease too quickly, we distinguish two regimes according to the value of $\varepsilon$.
-When $\varepsilon$ is `small', then we simply use the binomial process to bound (from below) the number of unhappy particles, and then we adopt the branching process interpretation to control the latter.
+The basic idea though is again to compare $(U_t)_{t\in\mathbb{N}_0}$ to a binomial process, this time using different parameters.
+Indeed, an effective coupling is possible as long as $U_t$ remains sufficiently small; for example, if $U_t \le \delta n$, then an argument similar to the one in the upper tail shows that $U_{t+1}$ stochastically dominates $2\, \text{Bin}(U_t,M/n - O(\delta))$.
+When studying the lower tail of $U_t$ we then distinguish two regimes according to the value of $\varepsilon$.
+If $\varepsilon$ is `small', then we use the binomial process to bound (from below) the number of unhappy particles, since in that case the process is quite unlikely to become larger than $\delta n$.
 However, when $\varepsilon$ is 'large', we take a different route.
-Informally, as we already saw, we can use the coupling with the binomial process as long as the number of unhappy particles is not too large, a situation that can and does occur due to the positive drift of the process $U_t$.
-We thus consider two sequences of stopping times, corresponding to the (random) times at which $U_t$ goes below and above, respectively, two well-defined thresholds, both located at $\Theta(\varepsilon n)$.
-When $U_t$ is sandwiched in such a strip of width $\Theta(\varepsilon n)$, the coupling to the binomial process is applicable.
-We also show that a crossing of the above mentioned strip requires approximately $v\varepsilon^{-1}$ steps.
+We consider two sequences of stopping times, corresponding to the (random) times at which $U_t$ goes below and above, respectively, two well-defined thresholds, both located at $\Theta(\delta n)$.
+While $U_t$ remains below the upper margin of the strip, the coupling to the binomial process is applicable.
+We also show that a crossing of the above mentioned strip requires approximately $|\varepsilon|^{-1}$ steps.
 Thus, by showing that there are \textit{at least} $e^{\Theta(\varepsilon^2 n)}$ such crossings, we immediately obtain the desired lower bound on the dispersion time.
 See Section~\ref{sec:lowertail} for the details.